Create an Airwallex account today

 Many platforms integrate with accounting or ERP systems and support multi-currency transactions.
 This helps improve accuracy, maintain compliance, and gives finance teams clearer oversight of business spending.

 • Expensify: Expensify simplifies expense management with mobile receipt scanning, automatic categorisation, and streamlined approvals.
-It integrates with accounting platforms like QuickBooks, Xero, and NetSuite, making it easy to manage and reconcile expenses as they occur.
+It integrates with accounting platforms like QuickBooks, Xero, NetSuite and Sage Intacct, making it easy to manage and reconcile expenses as they occur.
+However, per-user pricing can become costly for growing teams.

-• Quickbooks: QuickBooks provides expense management as part of its broader accounting platform.
+• QuickBooks: QuickBooks provides expense management as part of its broader accounting platform.
 Businesses can scan receipts, assign categories, and generate reports.
-It supports integration with various apps and suits small to mid-sized businesses looking for an all-in-one solution.
+It integrates with over 300 apps and includes a free mobile accounting app for iOS and Android.
+Multi-currency is supported on Essentials, Plus, and Advanced plans, with Advanced adding bill-approval workflows.
+This platform suits small to mid-sized businesses looking for an all-in-one solution.

 Top features to look for in expense management software